wp-plugins/fcchat/readme.txt

 = 3.3.0.2 =
 Corrects a bug in which the chat toolbar was displaying incorrectly when minimized in the "topleft" or "bottomleft" configuration.

+= 3.3.0.3 =
+Temporarily removed the Whiteboard icon.
+We are currently searching for a replacement for the old whiteboard software, which is now defunct.

 == Upgrade Notice ==